blarney-lang/pebbles/README.md

   * An 8-stage [SIMT pipeline](src/Pebbles/Pipeline/SIMT.hs)
     with a parameterisable number of warps and warp size.

+## SIMTight SoC

-A sample SoC (SIMTight) is included which contains a scalar CPU, a data cache, a 32-lane 64-warp SIMT accelerator, a coalescing unit, and shared DRAM.
+A sample SoC (SIMTight) is included which contains a scalar CPU, a data cache, a 32-lane 64-warp SIMT GPGPU, a coalescing unit, and shared DRAM.

 <img src="soc/SIMTight/doc/SoC.svg" width="450">